-The main objective of the shore-based paleomagnetic studies was to produce a polarity magnetostratigraphy in as much detail as possible within the time constraints of the Onshore Science Party.
+The main objective of the shore-based paleomagnetic studies was to produce a polarity magnetostratigraphy as detailed as possible within the time constraints of the Onshore Science Party.
 At selected depth intervals for all three holes, attempts were also made to characterize the remanence carrier and to make preliminary estimates of relative paleointensity.
 These objectives were achieved through measurements of natural remanent magnetization (NRM) and alternating-field (AF) demagnetization of discrete samples taken from Expedition 313 cores.

-Sediments from Holes M0027A-M0029A generally possess a weak or unstable NRM.
-However, clay-rich horizons in all holes exhibit much stronger magnetic moments, accompanied by peaks in magnetic susceptibility.
+Sediments from Hole M0027A generally possess a weak or unstable NRM.
 AF demagnetization up to 15-30 mT, depending on lithology, typically removes a low-coercivity overprint with normal polarity, sometimes revealing a higher coercivity stable component.
-Inclination data show prevailing normal polarity, suggesting that the first component is a viscous overprint.
-In Hole M0028A, the inclination data also showed frequent reversals carried by stable components.
-When compared to the general age-depth constraints, it is suspected that either the normal or reversed parts of the interval in question (Cores 313-M0028A-7R and 8R) were caused by a chemical remanent magnetization (CRM).
 During AF demagnetization a few samples acquired what was identified as gyroremanent magnetization (GRM).
-The effect of GRM was removed by applying an anti-gyroremanent demagnetization procedure.
+The effect of the GRM was removed by applying an anti-gyroremanent demagnetization procedure.
+Two reversal boundaries were successfully identified within the clay sequence in upper Unit II and could be assigned to either C5ACn or C5ADn, based on age constraints from Sr and biostrati-graphic analyses.